Azure/azure-functions-mysql-extension/docs/BindingsOverview.md

 ## Input Binding

-Azure SQL Input bindings take a SQL query or stored procedure to run and returns the output to the function.
+Azure MySQL Input bindings take a MySQL query or stored procedure to run and returns the output to the function.

 ### Retry support for Input Bindings